AshishPaghdar/event-management-system/README.md

     1. Spring-security(JWT),
     2. Redis,
+    3. Flyway for the database migration,
-    3. Global Exception,
+    4. Global Exception,
-    4. jUnit, etc...
+    5. jUnit with Jacoco (Java Code Coverage)
+    6. Swagger Explorer

 # There are the following steps for the setup of the project.
     1. JDK 17